woocommerce/woocommerce/plugins/woocommerce-blocks/docs/designers/theming/README.md

 ## General concepts

+### Global styles

+WooCommerce blocks rely on [global styles](https://developer.wordpress.org/themes/global-settings-and-styles/styles/) for their styling.
+Global styles can be defined by themes via `theme.json` or by users via Appearance > Editor > Styles and offer several advantages over plain CSS:

+* Better performance, as only the required CSS is printed into the page, reducing the bundle size to render a page.
+* Can be easily customized by users via the UI.
+* Gracefully handle conflicts between plugins and themes.
+* Are not affected by markup or class name updates into individual blocks or components.
+* Don't depend on a specific nesting order of blocks: users can freely move blocks around without styles breaking.

 ### Block and component class names

+**Important: we strongly discourage writing CSS code based on existing block class names, prioritize using global styles when possible.
+We specially discourage writing CSS selectors that rely on a specific block being a descendant of another one, as users can move blocks around freely, so they are prone to breaking.
+Similar to WordPress itself, we consider the HTML structure within components, blocks, and block templates to be “private”, and subject to further change in the future, so using CSS to target the internals of a block or a block template is _not recommended or supported_.**

 WooCommerce Blocks follows BEM for class names, as [stated in our coding guidelines](../../contributors/coding-guidelines.md).
 All classes start with one of these two prefixes: